img 3117

 JRC NRD-525

-I also serviced the switches and controls with a non-residue-leaving premium product and lightly cleaned the case.
-There is no display malfunction, it’s a VFD refresh rate thing.
+I serviced the switches and controls of my NRD-525 with a non-residue-leaving premium product and lightly cleaned the case.
+There is no display malfunction, it’s a VFD refresh rate/phone shutter interaction thing.

 JRC NRD-525

 8.5kg, mostly metal and high-quality plastics, they don’t make radios like this any more.
-There are still some nice ones being made, however, but they are now lightweight, mostly software-defined radios.
+There are still some nice radios being made, however, but they are lightweight, mostly software-defined radios these days with much of the magic RF-ery gone.
+With no DSP in older radios like this, they sound smoother, too.

 JRC NRD-525